Nexmo/station/_api/media.md

 The `Range` header is supported and allows you to specify which bytes of the file you wish to receive.

 If the `publicItem` property in the file's properties is set to `true`, downloading from this endpoint requires no authentication.
-If it is set to `false`, you will need to supply your `api_key` and `api_secret` as query parameters.
+If it is set to `false`, you will need to authenticate your request using either API keys (by setting `api_key` and `api_secret` as query parameters) or by sending your application's JSON Web Token in the `Authorization` header.

 ### Parameters